gowerrobert/StochOpt.jl/README.md

   Robert M. Gower, Nicolas Le Roux and Francis Bach, AISTATS 2018.

 # Demo
-Try the
+Try
 ./test/demo.jl
+for a demo of the use of the package.

 # Adding more data
-for a demo of the use of the package.
 The package is setup so that it is easily extendable.
 For instance:

 => to test new data, download the raw data of a binary classification problem from LIBSVM and place it in the folder ./data.
 Then change the variable probname in demo.jl from "phishing" to the name of the newly downloaded file.